MicrosoftDocs/power-platform/power-platform/admin/quickly-navigate-office-365-app-launcher.md

 <a name="BKMK_AppLauncher"></a>
 ## Quickly move between apps with the app launcher
  The app launcher is built in to all Dynamics and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] apps.
-Use the app launcher to quickly navigate to your Dynamics application of choice.
+Use the app launcher in the top left corner to quickly navigate to your Dynamics application of choice.

-  Click the app launcher to go to the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] apps and services available to you.

  ![Office 365 app launcher](../admin/media/new-office-365-app-launcher.png "Office 365 app launcher")

  Check your email.
 Create  a [!INCLUDE[pn_ms_Word_short](../includes/pn-ms-word-short.md)] doc.
 Get files from your [!INCLUDE[pn_onedrive](../includes/pn-onedrive.md)].
 All while staying just two clicks away from getting back to Dynamics 365 apps.

 > [!NOTE]
-> **TIP**: If you've just started a trial or upgraded to Dynamics 365, you might need to refresh or open a new browser session to see your apps.
-There might be a delay for your environment to fully provision.
->
 >  For [!INCLUDE[pn_CRM_Online_Government_Full](../includes/pn-crm-online-government-full.md)] subscriptions, the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] app launcher will take users to either Dynamics 365 apps or the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)].
 Admins will go to the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)].

 <a name="BKMK_PinApps"></a>
 ## Pin your frequently-used apps
-For companies with lots of Dynamics 365 apps, the app launcher will automatically show you your most frequently used apps.
+The app launcher will automatically show you your most frequently used apps.
+This is particularly helpful for companies with lots of business apps.
 To pin an app to the app launcher follow these steps:

 1. Open the app launcher.